This page is based on information from Shi Ji, James Cumming and Leo Hong.

-Some play that in a combination with jokers, it is only the jokers that have to beat the corresponding cards of the previous play.
+A few people play that when a combination that includes jokers is played, it is only the jokers that have to beat the corresponding cards of the previous play.
 It is sufficient for the ordinary cards to be equal.
 With this rule, 9-9-9-9 can be beaten by 9-9-9-black, which can be beaten by 9-9-9-red.
-However, if I have understood this version correctly, 9-9-black-black does not beat 9-9-9-black even though it has more jokers.
-Each joker has to be beaten, not just equalled, so a combination including a red joker is still unbeatable.
-Also, a set of ordinary cards can only be beaten by another set of the same rank if a joker is used: if the previous player played 8-8-8 it is not possible for another 8-8-8 to be played on it: the next player would have to be at least 9-9-9 or 8-8-black.
+However, jokers have to be beaten, not just equalled, so a combination including a red joker is still unbeatable.
+Also, a set of ordinary cards can only be beaten by another set of the same rank if a joker is used.

 Some players do not keep score.
 Instead the result of each deal is as follows:

 - If the first and last players to run out of cards are from opposing teams, the first player's team wins and the last player's team loses.

 - If the emperor has a partner, and the first and last players are from the same team, the game is a tie (and no tribute cards are given in the next deal).

 - If the emperor is alone, the emperor wins if he is first to run out of cards and loses otherwise.

 Sometimes the entire game is played clockwise rather than anticlockwise.

 The online encyclopedia Baidu Baike has a page describing Bao Huang.

 Bao Huang can be played at the popular Chinese online site QQ games.